kaddome/kaddo-docs/epics/05_Delivery_details_request_endpoint.md

 **When** an accepted e-commerce platform requests the delivery details for a user with facebook account *userA_fb*
 **Then** the response is an error response "User without delivery details found"

-### 3 - As accepted e-commerce platform I request delivery details for an unknown user
+### [pilot] 3 - As accepted e-commerce platform I request delivery details for an unknown user

 **Given** an unknown facebook user with account *userA_fb*
 **When** an accepted e-commerce platform requests the delivery details for an user with facebook account *userA_fb*